charud/jsfu/README.md

 Improve your Javascript fu with language extensions

 jsfu is a dead simple rewriter, without any grammars, AST:s or parsers.
-All extensions will be pluggable and easy to create.
+All extensions will be pluggable and it will be easy include your own.

 This code is currently experimental.